cran-task-views/OfficialStatistics/OfficialStatistics.md

 - `r pkg("gustave")` provides a toolkit for analytical variance estimation in survey sampling.
-- `r pkg("lavaan.survey")` provides a wrapper
-    function for packages `r pkg("survey")` and
-    `r pkg("lavaan")`.
-It can be used for fitting structural equation models (SEM) on samples from complex designs (clustering, stratification, sampling weights, and finite population corrections).
-    Using the design object functionality from package `r pkg("survey")`, lavaan objects are re-fit (corrected) with the `lavaan.survey()` function.
-This function also accommodates replicate weights and multiply imputed datasets.
 - `r pkg("vardpoor")` allows to calculate
     linearisation of several nonlinear population statistics, variance estimation of sample surveys by the ultimate cluster method,